Causal mediation analysis decomposition of between-hospital variance: Estimators

 The estimators proposed in section \ref{Point estimation} are fully model-based.
 We can evaluate their uncertainty via approximate Bayesian inference by factorization of the likelihood.
 We can draw the samples from the joint posterior distribution of $\theta_j$ for $j \in \{1,2,3\}$,

+where we assumed that $\theta_1$, $\theta_2$ and $\theta_3$ are a priori independent given $X$.
+If the parameters are estimated through Markov chain Monte Carlo, the resulting posterior samples can be directly used for inferences on the variance components.
+Alternatively, the posterior distributions can be approximated asymptotically, in the sense of Bernstein-von Mises theorem \citep[][Chapter 10]{van2000asymptotic}, as normal distributions centered at the maximum likelihood estimator and variance covariance matrix given by the inverse Fisher information.
+Bootstrap-based approximation of posterior distributions is also possible \citep{newton1994approximate}.
 We sample the parameter $\theta_j$ ($j \in \{1,2,3\}$) from their approximate posterior distribution, and recalculate the variance components $\omega_k(\theta_1,\theta_2,\theta_3)$ ($k \in \{0,1,2,3\}$) for each draw.
 For the outcome model parameter $\theta_1$ and the mediator model parameter $\theta_2$, we use the parametric bootstrapping to approximate their posterior distribution.
 We resample the outcomes/mediators from the fitted models, refit the models, and then calculate the new fitted values.
 For the hospital assignment parameters $\theta_3$, we use the normal approximation to sample them from the multivariate normal distributions $\theta_3\sim MVN(\hat{\theta}_3,V(\hat{\theta}_3))$, where $\hat\theta_3$ are the maximum likelihood estimators and $V(\hat\theta_3)$ are their asymptotic variance-covariance matrix from the multinomial logistic model fit.